shinobu/LicenceService/README.md

 # LicenceService
-Licence Service for the LIMBO Project (unofficial)
+This is an unofficial Licence Service for the LIMBO Project that was created as part of my Thesis